DiiiaZoTe/shadcn-data-table-factory/README.md

 Visit the live demo: **[https://vercel.com/alexs-projects-d36d16be/v0-data-table-factory](https://vercel.com/alexs-projects-d36d16be/v0-data-table-factory)**

-## 🤝 Contributing
+## 🤝 Contribution

-This project was started with [v0.dev](https://v0.dev) and continues to evolve.
-Feel free to submit issues and enhancement requests!
+This project was started with [v0.dev](https://v0.dev) and then finished using claude 4.

 ## 📝 License